 But, choosing an insurance broker, like Caldwell Roach, gives you so much more.

 Ashley Bezanson knows this first hand.
-After spending some time working for an insurer, Ashley joined Caldwell Roach’s Elmsdale office earlier this year.
+After spending some time working for an insurer, Ashley joined Caldwell Roach’s Elmsdale office in 2015.

 “From my point of view, it’s a completely different experience,” she explains, “Before working with Caldwell Roach, I didn’t even have the opportunity to meet my clients face-to-face; now I’m able to see them through the entire process, starting from their first phone call.”